EpicEric/sandhole/book/src/cli.md

           [default: 10s]

       <b>--tcp-connection-timeout</b> &lt;DURATION&gt;
-          How long until TCP connections (including Websockets) are automatically garbage-collected.
+          How long until TCP connections (including Websockets and local forwardings) are automatically garbage-collected.

           By default, these connections are not terminated by Sandhole.